7 Ways to Be More Body Positive

 I didn’t always love my body.
 From the time I was old enough to realize that I did not have the petite “cookie cutter” body featured in all of the magazines, I felt that I was different and somehow flawed.

-My self-confidence and self-esteem were definitely lacking until I learned that strong is beautiful.
+My self-confidence and self-esteem were definitely lacking until I learned that

 Growing up in the surfing industry, I was told continuously to lose weight in order to model for the brands that would grant me the finances to compete.
 I wanted to do anything it took to be able to compete and continue my professional surfing career.
 So I stopped focusing on my love for the sport and more on the size of my body.